fsiegrist/devops-bootcamp-15-ansible/Notes.md

 # 209.38.196.11              : ok=3    changed=1    unreachable=0    failed=0    skipped=0    rescued=0    ignored=0
 ```

 The task "Gathering Facts" is part of the "Gather Facts" module of Ansible, which is automatically called by playbooks to gather useful variables about remote hosts, that you can use in the playbooks.
 So Ansible provides many facts about the system automatically.
+(If you want to suppress this step for a play, you can add `gather_facts: no` before the `tasks`.)

 The "RECAP" play is also called automatically to display a summary of the things that have been done on the remote servers.